choustof/Blatoph/README.md

 - You must activate the developer mode

-At first you need to instale the server (cf project Blatoph Server)
+At first you need to instale the server (cf Read me in project Blatoph Server : https://github.com/choustof/blatoph-server/blob/master/README.md)

 For instal the front: